 Related news and articles

-The left part of the window contains configuration controls and a tree view of the groups of worksets included in the configuration.
+The left part of the window contains a tree view of the groups of worksets included in the configuration and group controls.

 Configurations and groups of worksets are conditional in nature and serve for more flexible management of worksets, as well as provide the ability to exchange configurations between users.